 - Rep. Matt Rosendale of Montana, a Never Kevin who flipped to "present" on the final ballot, will continue to serve on Natural Resources.

-- Rep. Chip Roy of Texas, who along with Perry helped negotiate a deal with McCarthy, was tapped to serve on the Rules Committee and the new select "Weaponization" subcommittee.
+- Rep. Chip Roy of Texas, who along with Perry helped negotiate a deal with McCarthy, was tapped to serve on the Budget committee and the influential Rules Committee.
 Roy will also keep his seat on the Judiciary panel.

 - Freshman Rep. Keith Self, R-Texas, who flipped to McCarthy on the 12th ballot, will serve on the Foreign Affairs panel.

 - Rep. Victoria Spartz of Indiana, who flipped from "present" to vote for McCarthy on the 12th ballot, will continue to serve on the Judiciary panel.

 In addition to committee assignments, McCarthy had made other concessions to his right flank.

 In the package of rules changes McCarthy and the Freedom Caucus negotiated for the 118th Congress was a provision allowing a single lawmaker to force a floor vote to oust McCarthy as speaker.
 They also agreed to make it harder to raise federal spending, taxes and the debt ceiling, and to create select committees to investigate the Chinese Communist Party and the "weaponization of the federal government."